MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

     >[!div class="mx-imgBorder"]
     >![Screenshot of the Initialize variable example.](./media/create-variables-store-values/initialize-variable.png "Initialize variable example")

-1. Now continue adding the actions you want.
+1. Now, add  the other actions that you want.
 When you're done, select **Save**.

 > [!NOTE]
 > Although the **Initialize variable** action has a `variable` section that's structured as an array, the action can create only one variable at a time.
 Each new variable requires an individual **Initialize variable** action.

-Here are examples for some other variable types:
+Here are examples for some other variable types.

 *String variable*